 - Reliable internet connection.
 Again, another necessity is that you’re able to actually attend your online sessions, which means hi-speed internet connection on a computer.
 “Many of us are used to using Skype or FaceTime for video chat, but online counseling requires using a secure platform,” she explains.
 “The platform I use is VSee.
 VSee is free, but you do need to install the program.”
 If, however, your Internet does fail, there’s a simple backup plan: turn the video chat into a phone call instead.

-Now that you understand the very minimal requirements for pursuing and succeeding in online therapy, we get to talk about the good stuff!
-Here are four advantages of online counseling that Quintin says you just can’t beat:
+Now that you understand the very minimal requirements for pursuing and succeeding in online therapy versus the potentially more difficult obstacles for in-person counseling, we get to talk about the good stuff!
+In the online therapy vs. traditional therapy battle, let’s focus on the positives of the former.
+Here are four advantages of online therapy that Quintin says you just can’t beat:

 1) Greater selection of therapists.